Sharcoux/SimpleQL/docs/plugins.md

 ### onResult

 This is an object describing all the functions that should be called when a request has been fully executed in any table.
-It will receive the [onEvent parameters](#onevent-parameters) as second parameter.
+It will receive the list of results matching the request, and [onEvent parameters](#onevent-parameters) as second parameter.

 ```javascript
 const onResult = {